Programs by Country: Dominican Republic + Dialogue of Civilizations

 Study Abroad Coordinator: Colleen Boyle (email@example.com)

-In this micro-consulting project, students design a qualitative or quantitative metric tool to assist Esperanza with measuring social impact for the organization's 18,000 active borrowers with a loan portfolio of approximately $20 million USD.
-Students also create a final presentation or deliverable which includes recommendations to the senior management for best practices in the field of micro-finance.
-Students will also be given the opportunity to visit Esperanza’s partnerships with public health clinics and programs.
-The fourth week of the program incorporates a week of service learning, site visits and excursions.
+In this micro-consulting research project, students design a metric tool to assist Esperanza with measuring social impact for the organization's 18,000 active borrowers and $20m loan portfolio.
+Students also create a final presentation with a deliverable to include recommendations to the senior management for best practices.